 Bake in two layers, in a moderately hot oven.
 Ice top and put layers together with white icing.
 This is a delicious, if rather unusual cake.

 In the early part of September Mary's Aunt suggested she try to win the prize offered at the Farmers' Picnic in a nearby town for the best "Raised Potato Cake."

 Aunt Sarah's rye bread invariably captured first prize, and she proposed sending both bread and cake with Sibylla and Jake, who never missed picnic or fair within a radius of one hundred miles.

-Mary set a sponge the evening of the day preceding that of the picnic, using the Perfection Potato Cake Recipe, which Aunt Sarah (see photo at right) considered her best recipe for raised cakes, as it was one used by her mother for many years.
+Mary set a sponge the evening of the day preceding that of the picnic, using the Perfection Potato Cake Recipe (above), which Aunt Sarah (see photo at right) considered her best recipe for raised cakes, as it was one used by her mother for many years.